ucsc/site-giving/source/anchor-links.md

 ## Add Anchors to Links

 Now that you have your HTML anchors set, create a new menu.
-Each link item you add to this menu will be a **Custom Link**.
-The "link" for these items will be the text of the HTML anchors you added to your Headings Blocks above, preceded by a "pound sign" (or "hashtag"), such as `#heading-title-one`.
+Each item you add to this menu will be a **Custom Link**.
+The "link" for these items will be the text of the HTML anchors you added to your Headings Blocks above, preceded by a "pound sign" (or "hashtag")(eg., `#heading-title-one`).

 ## Edit Link Labels